appirio-tech/base-api-nodejs/README.md

             host: host
             port: 5432
         pgURL:
+        loadDoc: true
+        docOnly: false
 ```

-For the database connection you can either use the pg object or the pgURL.
+* For the database connection you can either use the pg object or the pgURL.
 The pgURL is looked for first and will override the pg.
+* loadDoc:  Load Swagger UI.
+See Built in Swagger Documentation section of readme.
+* docOnly:  Do not load a127 middleware.
+See Built in Swagger Documentation section of readme.

 ### Built in Swagger Documentation